Richard Gent | Wednesday August 24, 2011

 nicoleponsford | Tuesday September 04, 2012

-Categories: A Level, EDUQAS A Level, EDUQAS AS, Film History, Cinema in Context, Hot Entries
+Categories: EDUQAS A Level, EDUQAS AS, A Level, Hot Entries

 The 1970s and 1980s saw a change in film; how we consumed it and how it consumed us.
 It is no surprise that an actor became the fortieth President of the United States in the early eighties (1981-89).
 Blockbusters, which were initially screened in the 1970s, over forty years ago, are still known (and loved) today all around the world.
 Jaws (1975), Star Wars (1977), The Exorcist (1973), and (1975) Bruce Lee films like Enter the Dragon are just a few examples.
 A combination of factors including…